ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-The **High performance with Intel Optane** option is available only for vSphere 6 instances.
+The **High performance with Intel Optane** option is available only for instances with vSphere 6.
 {: note}

 ##### Size for vSAN cache disks